douellette810/warehouse-checkin-app-tlwbob/AUTHENTICATION_SETUP.md

 - Ensure the employee_id foreign key constraint is set up correctly
 - Verify the employee exists in the employees table
 - Check server logs for any errors

-### Foreign key constraint error
-- Ensure the employees table exists in the dbo schema
-- Verify the employees table has an 'id' column that is a primary key
-- Use the troubleshooting queries above to diagnose the issue
-- Try creating the table without the foreign key first, then adding it separately

 ### Table not visible in SSMS but exists
 - Right-click on Tables folder and select Refresh